Excel V Laser System

 The good news is that doctors at California Skin Institute are among the first in California to offer treatment of patients’ facial and leg vascular skin conditions with Excel V, a new noninvasive laser system designed to deliver customized treatment.*

 Excel V is a new approach to treating skin conditions designed to enhance patient safety and comfort.
 The system uses a unique high power green laser that is absorbed by abnormal blood vessels in the skin.
-This laser heats and eliminates the abnormal vessels, ultimately restoring normal skin tone and color.
-The system, designed by Cutera in San Francisco, CA, incorporates the latest innovations in cooling technologies to ensure patient comfort, and there are no long-term side effects or downtime.
+This laser heats the abnormal vessels, ultimately restoring normal skin tone and color.* The system, designed by Cutera in San Francisco, CA, incorporates the latest innovations in cooling technologies to ensure patient comfort, and there are no long-term side effects or downtime.

 Traditional approaches to treating these conditions are largely limited to electrosurgery, sclerotherapy and surgical destruction of veins and vessels, each of which pose significant disadvantages.
-For example, electrosurgery, a procedure in which an electrode needle is used to destroy skin lesions, is rather painful and may cause craters in the skin.
+For example, electrosurgery, a procedure in which an electrode needle is used to target skin lesions, is rather painful and may cause craters in the skin.
 Similarly, sclerotherapy, commonly used to treat spider veins, is an invasive procedure that requires patients to wear compression stockings after treatment and includes an injection.

 Conditions Treated with Excel V*: